mstanczy/git-workshop/README.md

 ```

 31. Refresh the browser tab and confirm all buttons have updated colors.
 32. Let's see how git helps restore deleted files.
-Remove bootstrap.css file from the /files folder and confirm the file is no longer there:
+Remove *bootstrap.css* file from the */files* folder and confirm the file is no longer there:
 ```
 rm files/bootstrap.css

 ls files/bootstrap.css
 ```
 33. Refresh the browser tab and notice the page formatting is now broken.
-34. Issue "git status" and notice that git reports changes in the tracked files.
+34. Issue ```git status``` and notice that git detected changes in the tracked files.
 ```
 git status
 ```